- Eligibility for Admission

 Spring: Dec.
 1-last date to complete an application file

-*International students must complete an application file by July 1 for the fall term or by November 1 for the spring term.
+*International students must complete an application file at least four months before the term applicant wishes to begin study.
 See section below on "Admission of International Students."

 Clarion University is authorized under federal law to enroll nonimmigrant students.
 The university welcomes international students to its campus and has an Office of International Programs to assist students from other countries in achieving a successful educational experience at Clarion.
 International students may write to: